-For each unit of study, students will complete at least two school based assessments (case study, written report, structured question or data analysis) and two reflective journals upon completion of practical experiences (camp of excursion).
+For each unit of study, students will complete at least two school based assessments which could include a case study, journal entries, written report, structured questions, data or media analysis and a visual presentation.

-- Unit 3 school-assessed coursework will contribute 25% to the study score. - Unit 4 school-assessed coursework will contribute 25% to the study score. - The end-of-year externally assessed two hour examination will contribute 50% to the study score.
+- Unit 3 school-assessed coursework will contribute 20% to the study score. - Unit 4 school-assessed coursework will contribute 30% to the study score. - The end-of-year externally assessed examination will contribute 50% to the study score. - School-assessed coursework is subject to statistical moderation.